charguer/cfml/README.md

  * The file __LambdaSemantics.v__
    defines the syntax and semantics of an imperative lambda-calculus.

- * The file __SepGPM.v__
-   contains the generic parts of the instantiation of Iris' proof mode on CFML's logic.

 ## Plain SL

  * The file __LambdaSep.v__
    defines a plain Separation Logic (and proves its soundness).

- * The file __LambdaSepProofMode.v__
+ * The file __LambdaCFTactics.v__
-   instantiate GPM for LambdaSep.
+   defines notation and tactics for characteristic formulae.

  * The file __LambdaCF.v__
    defines characteristic formulae for plain Separation Logic.